-Part of the reason American Silver Eagles are so popular as investments, outside of their virtually pure silver content, is that they’re allowed to be included in Individual Retirement Accounts (IRAs).
+Part of the reason American Silver Eagles are so popular as investments — aside from their virtually pure silver content — is that they’re allowed to be included in Individual Retirement Accounts (IRAs).

 Something else American Silver Eagles have going for them is their recognition all over the globe as government-backed silver bullion coins.